subquery/documentation/docs/quickstart/quickstart_chains/cosmos-cronos.md

 Mapping functions determine how chain data is transformed into the optimised GraphQL entities that you previously defined in the `schema.graphql` file.

-Follow these steps to add a mapping function:

-- Navigate to the default mapping function in the `src/mappings` directory.
+Navigate to the default mapping function in the `src/mappings` directory.
 You will see setup types for ABI `TransferEventArgs` and `ApproveCallArgs`.
 Delete those for approvals.
 You will also see two exported functions: `handleEthermintEvmEvent` & `handleEthermintEvmCall` or `handleLog` & `handleTransaction`.
 Delete them as well.

 ::: warning Important
 There are two versions of this file depending on your choice to index data via the ETH or Cosmos RPC